The One Way to Get in on Elon Musk’s Robotaxi Before Its 10/10 Debut

 It was a fully autonomous vehicle operated by Waymo.

 Waymo is the self-driving unit at Alphabet Inc. (GOOG).
-It’s been working on developing autonomous vehicle technology for over a decade now.
-For the past few years, it’s been quietly testing its technology through autonomous ride-hailing in Phoenix and a few other American cities.
-Folks in those areas can hail an autonomous Waymo and have it drive them from place to place.
+They’ve been working on developing autonomous vehicle technology for over a decade now.
+In the past few years, they’ve been quietly testing their technology through autonomous ride-hailing in Phoenix and a few other American cities.
+Folks in those cities can hail an autonomous Waymo and have it drive them from place to place.
 I bet many of you live nearby one of them and can try this yourself

 That’s what I did for my trip from Phoenix Sky Harbor International to my house.

-Note: Editor’s Note: Tens of thousands of dockworkers went on strike Tuesday morning over wages… and automation.
-Last year, Hollywood writers went on strike over payment plans… and artificial intelligence.
-Other labor groups are pushing state legislatures to ban the use of driverless trucks.